bernardphh/500px-APIless/README.md

 If Python and Selenium are installed properly, you should be able to double-click the file 500px-APIless.py in Window Explorer to run it.

-If not, make sure the location of python executable is in the PATH, open the Windows Terminal (cmd.exe), navigate to the location of the python script and type: pythom.exe 500px-APIless.py
+If not, make sure the location of python executable and the ChromeDriver.exe are in the PATH environment, open the Windows Terminal (cmd.exe), navigate to the location of the python script and type: python.exe 500px-APIless.py